 The SPI Technogrants will not support:

-The SPI Technogrants are complementary to the existing Polar Access Fund and SPI Exploratory Grants.
+The SPI Technogrants are complementary to the Polar Access Fund and SPI Exploratory Grants.
 Consequently, eligibility will be restricted to Swiss led developments of technologies relevant for research in polar regions (and other extreme environments in remote high-altitude regions).
 The grants are open from Master’s students to senior researchers based at a Swiss public research institution.

-Applications are submitted by a Principal Investigator (PI), which will be SPI’s contact person within his institution.
+Applications are submitted by a Principal Investigator (PI), which will be SPI’s contact person within his/her institution.
 In case of a submission by a Master’s student, the application has to be overseen by a supervisor.

 Private companies and start-ups are eligible to join the project as partners but should work within a project coordinated by a PI employed at a Swiss public research institution.
 SPI cannot support projects coordinated by private companies.